Menu

 If you're a British or Irish citizen, you have the right to live and work in Gibraltar without a visa.
 You can relocate, set up as self-employed, or work remotely for an overseas employer.

-If you're an EU/EEA citizen, you can enter Gibraltar freely (no passport control from Spain as of the new treaty arrangements in 2026), but you'll need a residence permit if you plan to stay longer than three months.
+If you're an EU/EEA citizen, you can enter Gibraltar freely, but you'll need a residence permit if you plan to stay longer than three months.
 Employment requires a work permit.
+The Gibraltar-EU treaty, expected to apply provisionally from 15 July 2026, should reshape border arrangements further, though the precise details are still being finalised.

 How Does Gibraltar Tax Remote Workers?